thuongleit/thuongleit/README.md

 I love learning new stuff and doing things that make positive impacts around me.

 I value diversity, equality, and freedom.

-I am an open-minded person, and I try to be a little better version of myself every day.
+I believe in the power of compound interest, and I try to be a little better version of myself every day.

-Outside the technology world, I enjoy my time with my family and friends.
-I like listening to podcasts, cooking, reading books, and exploring innovative ideas.
+Outside the technology world, I enjoy quality time with my family and friends, listening to audiobooks, and looking for investment opportunities.

 # Get in touch
 - 📧 Email [@thuongle.it](mailto:thuongle.it@gmail.com)